Curl Curl

 Curl Curl has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting this region.
-Notable ones are The Alba, Northern Beaches Secondary College Freshwater Campus Expansion, Curl Curl - Freshwater Connectivity and Streetscape Upgrade, Queenscliff Affordable Housing Redevelopment (Former Community Health Centre).
+AreaSearch has identified nine projects likely to affect this region.
+Notable ones include The Alba project, Northern Beaches Secondary College Freshwater Campus Expansion, Curl Curl-Freshwater Connectivity and Streetscape Upgrade, and Queenscliff Affordable Housing Redevelopment (Former Community Health Centre).
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.